zdravkov/kendo-docs/api/web/dropdownlist.md

 #### Example

     $("#dropdownlist").kendoDropDownList({
-        enabled: false // dropdown list will not be enabled });
+        enable: false // dropdown list will not be enabled });

 #### Example